battlecode/battlecode-server-2017/specs.md

 - The locations of all PASTRs on the map can be sensed.

 ### Broadcasting
 Radio Sensors: When a robot broadcasts to radio, all robots are made aware of the location of the broadcasting robot for for one turn.
-They can access the positions with a method call like `rc.senseBroadcastingRobots(Team t)`.
+They can access the positions with a method call like `rc.senseBroadcastingRobots(Team t)` or `rc.senseBroadcastingRobotLocations(Team t)`.

 Messages written to the team-shared integer list persist until overwritten.
 You can't read or write integers from or to the enemy team's shared integer list.